 The wild relatives of the house cat definitely don’t eat dry, processed food.
 They eat raw meat, and lots of it.
 So, should your indoor cat consume a similar diet?
 Is wet cat food better for cats than dry cat food?
 What are the healthiest kinds of soft food?
+What essential cat food ingredients must you look for?
 Get the answers to these questions and more below.

 In nature, wild cats get the majority of their water from the meat they consume, meaning most wild cats drink little to no water.
 An indoor cat that eats dry food must, therefore, get all of their water from drinking.
 The average house cat that eats dry food drinks a few ounces of water per day.
 Wet cat food is a good alternative source of moisture for house cats.
 Soft cat food is usually about 75% water, while dry food is only 10% water.

 Moreover, cats fed exclusively dry food have an overall lower water intake than those that eat wet food, even if fresh drinking water is available to them.
 An adequate amount of moisture in a cat’s diet may decrease the likelihood that they will form crystals in the urinary tract.
 Another study found that switching cats from dry to wet food decreases the incidence of cystitis, or inflammation of the bladder.